Find Answers to All Your Plastic Thermoforming Questions

 A. It depends on the benefits you need.

 Pressure forming is recommended when aesthetics are critical.
-This process creates parts with detailed textures and crisp features, similar to injection molding.
+The pressure forming process creates parts with detailed textures and crisp features, similar to injection molding.
+And because its tooling and production are simpler and faster than injection molding, pressure forming creates plastic products at a fraction of the cost.
 So, the process selected is based on your needs.

 Q. There are so many material choices – how do I know which one is best?